KamarajuKusumanchi/rutils/python3/scottrade/readme.txt

 1 directory, 2 files

 Here there is no tests/__init__.py .

-However, this command works
+The command below specifies the test script explicitly.
+So it works irrespective of whether there is tests/__init__.py

  % python3 -m unittest -v tests/test_scottrade.py
 test_new_format (tests.test_scottrade.TestScottrade) ... ok
 Ran 1 test in 0.000s
 OK

-But this does not
+But this one does not

  % python3 -m unittest -v
 Ran 0 tests in 0.000s
 OK

-However it will work if you create an empty __init__.py file
+But it will work if you create an empty __init__.py file in tests directory.

  % touch tests/__init__.py